ggerganov/ggwave/examples/arduino-rx/README.md

 # arduino-rx

 This is a sample project for receiving and transmitting audio data using [Arduino RP2040](https://docs.arduino.cc/hardware/nano-rp2040-connect) microcontroller.
-The development board has a built-in microphone which makes this device very suitable for data-over-sound project.
+The development board has a built-in microphone which makes this device very suitable for data-over-sound projects.

 ## Setup